 Also, keep in mind that your attire can alter your mood on test day.
 Wear an outfit that is comfortable and makes you feel confident.
 This can give you a bit of a boost on your test.

-Everything you need to bring should be ready the evening before so that your test will be your only focus when morning comes.
-Don’t forget to pack your valid government-issued ID, snacks, and your TI-30XS hand-held calculator, if necessary.
+Pack everything you need the evening before so that your test will be your only focus when morning comes.
+Be sure to include your valid government-issued ID, snacks, and your TI-30XS hand-held calculator, if necessary.
 If you bring gadgets, phones, wallets, and other personal items, you will have to leave them in the center’s storage facility.

 A well-rested body and mind can lead to better test performance.
 Your conceptual and problem-solving abilities will improve tremendously if you get enough sleep not only on the evening of your test but also a few nights prior.
 Cramming rarely works when absorbing information, so it’s better to be properly rested instead.
 Moreover, consistently studying your GED prep materials should be enough to prepare you for the test mentally.

 A balanced and healthy breakfast can fuel your mind and body during a long test.
-Aim to consume food rich in omega-3 fats like salmon and mackerel because they can help boost your brainpower.
-Other breakfast items that can help you stay focused and keep you energized include oatmeal, eggs, toast, nuts, and yogurt.
+Aim to consume food rich in omega-3 fats like salmon and eggs because they can help boost your brainpower.
+They also go great on a whole-wheat bagel with onions and tomatoes.
+Other breakfast items that help you stay focused and energized include oatmeal, toast, nuts, and yogurt.

 6. Arrive Early